jbms/sphinx-immaterial/docs/code_annotations.rst

 Using annotations
 *****************

-Each annotation in the code snippet should be a comment starting with the identifying number (in parenthesis) of the corresponding annotation specified in the list of :rst:dir:`code-annotations`.
+Each annotation in the code snippet should be a comment containing the identifying number in parentheses (``(1)``) that corresponds to the sequential order of annotations specified in the list of :rst:dir:`code-annotations`.

 .. note::
     Remember to specify the language syntax for pygments to highlight the `code-block`.
 Without